Victoria, British Columbia: Technology industry

 Advanced technology is Victoria's largest revenue-producing private industry with $3.15 billion in annual revenues generated by more than 880 tech companies that have over 15,000 direct employees.
 The annual economic impact of the sector is estimated at more than $4.03 billion per year.
-With three post-secondary institutions, eight federal research labs, and Canada's Pacific Navy Base, Victoria has many of the elements required for a strong technology sector, including Canada's highest household internet usage.
+With three post-secondary institutions in Saanich, eight federal research labs in the region, and Canada's Pacific Navy Base in Esquimalt, Victoria relies heavily upon the neighbouring communities for economic activity and as employment hubs.
+The region has many of the elements required for a strong technology sector, including Canada's highest household internet usage.
+Over a hundred technology, software and engineering companies have an office in Victoria.